lewistang-uk/commute-status/README.md

 | Average Headway | Average gap between consecutive trains |
 | Average Wait Time | The expected wait for a passenger, assuming uniform and independent distribution of passenger arrivals |
 | Excess Wait Time | The extra time the average passenger spends waiting for a train compared to regular operations |

+These KPIs can be tracked over time, using the arrivals database for historic headway data.
+A current view (compares current KPIs to the last four polls) and a 1-day view (compares the current day's KPIs to the last four days) have been implemented in the dashboard.

 Example query to find the last five headways and wait times:
 ```sql